MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/07-copilot-actions.md

 ### Task 1.1 - Create Power Automate flow to retrieve a property

-1. Navigate to the Microsoft Copilot Studio portal `https://copilotstudio.microsoft.com` and ensure you are in the **Dev One** environment.
+1. Navigate to the Microsoft Copilot Studio portal `https://copilotstudio.microsoft.com` and ensure you are in the appropriate environment.

 1. Select the **Test** button in the upper-right of the screen to close the testing panel if the panel is open.